nus-cs2103-AY2223S2/tp/docs/team/jundatan.md

 Given below are my contributions to the project.

-* **New Feature**: Added *Calorie* class to client and enhanced **Add** and **Edit** Command.
+* **New Feature**: Added attribute classes (*Calorie, Appointment, routine and more*) to client and enhanced **Add** and **Edit** Command.
-  * What it does: allows the user to add and edit the recommended calorie intake of the client.
+  * What it does: allows the user to add and edit the appointment, calorie and routine of the client.
 (Optional attribute)
-  * Justification: This feature improves the product significantly because a user may want to keep track of the recommended calorie's intake of its clients which makes it easier for the client to keep track.
-  * Highlights: This enhancement affects existing commands and commands to be added in the future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.

-* **New Feature**: Added *Appointment* class to client and enhanced **Add** and **Edit** Command.
-  * What it does: allows the user to add and edit the appointment of the client.
-(Optional attribute)
-  * Justification: This feature improves the product significantly because a user may want to keep track of the appointment dates and time of its clients which makes it easier for the client to keep track.
+  * Justification: This feature improves the product significantly because a user may want to keep track of the appointment dates and time, recommended calorie intake and exercise routine of its clients which makes it easier for the user to keep track.
   * Highlights: This enhancement affects existing commands and commands to be added in the future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.

 * **New Feature**: Added *Routine* class to client and enhanced **Add** and **Edit** Command.